maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

     .. method:: set_app_menu (menu)

         Sets the menu to be used for this window.
 Pass None to remove the current menu.
-Any reference to a previous menu will be dropped. :class:`HildonWindow` takes ownership of the passed menu and you're not supposed to free it yourself anymore.
+Any reference to a previous menu will be dropped. :class:`Window` takes ownership of the passed menu and you're not supposed to free it yourself anymore.

-        Note that if you're using a :class:`GtkMenu` rather than a :class:`HildonAppMenu` you should use :meth:`HildonWindow.set_main_menu` instead.
+        Note that if you're using a :class:`GtkMenu` rather than a :class:`HildonAppMenu` you should use :meth:`Window.set_main_menu` instead.

         :param: menu: a :class:`HildonAppMenu` to be used for this window